Bij1: 2023 general election and subsequent internal problems

+Following the 2021 general election the party saw a number of internal issues which resulted in splits and resignations.
 In July 2021, Quinsy Gario was suspended from the party following behaviour allegations following an external investigation into signs of insecurity within the party.
-He later cancelled his party membership which prompted the BIJ1's entire executive board in The Hague to resign in protest.
-In June 2022, the party's national chairwoman Jursica Mills left after claiming in a letter that BIJ1 had become a party of "toxicity, cronyism and contradictions."
+He later cancelled his party membership which prompted the Bij1's entire executive board in The Hague to resign in protest.
+In March 2022, the party's leader in Almere Gladys Wielingen was told by Bij1's executive board to withdraw her candidacy for the municipal elections after she did not rule out cooperation with the Almere Party for Freedom group which the Bij1 leadership said went against their policy of total non-cooperation with "far-right parties."
+She was replaced by Georgine Panhuijsen as party group leader.
+In June 2022, the party's national chairwoman Jursica Mills left after claiming in a letter that Bij1 had become a party of "toxicity, cronyism and contradictions."
 She was replaced by Rebekka Timmer.
-In September 2022, relations between the party's leadership and the BIJ1 board of the Amsterdam faction became strained after the board accused B1J1's leadership of interfering in the selection of the a new faction leader following Jazie Veldhuyzen's decision to stand down from the role and trigger a leadership election and raised accusations of fraud within the party.
-The board of the Amsterdam branch all later resigned from BIJ1.
+In September 2022, relations between the party's leadership and the Bij1 board of the Amsterdam faction deteriorated after the board accused B1J1's leadership of interfering in the selection of the a new faction leader following Jazie Veldhuyzen's decision to stand down from the role and trigger a leadership election and raised accusations of fraud within the party.
+The board of the Amsterdam branch all later resigned from Bij1.
 At the same time, Gloria Wekker also accused the party of containing racism, misogyny and cancel culture within its ranks.
-Carla Kabamba was ultimately chosen as the party's Amsterdam faction leader in September but resigned at the end of the month and took her seat with her, causing BIJ1 to drop to two seats in the capital.
+Carla Kabamba was chosen as the party's Amsterdam faction leader in September but resigned at the end of the month and took her seat with her, causing Bij1 to drop to two seats in the capital.